KrisRz/React-contact-form/README.md

-# Next.js Contact Form
+# Next.js Login Page with reCAPTCHA

-A modern, secure contact form built with Next.js 15 and React 18.
-Perfect for portfolio projects and production use.
+A secure login page built with Next.js 15 and React 18, featuring reCAPTCHA integration and form validation.

 ## Features